LaunchPadCS/BackendGuides/node_3.md

 ## Node Callbacks & Async Operations

 Because of the way Node works, there's a few quirks you'll need to get used to before moving any further.
-The main thing that can throw people off is callbacks and async operations.
+The main things that can throw people off are `callbacks` and `asynchronous functions`.
 We'll explain how both of those work and how you can take advantage of them in your node programs.

 ### Threading Basics
 The first concept that's important to understand is what a `Thread` is.
 Basically, a CPU can only process one instruction at a time, line by line, in order.
 To speed things up, modern computers have multi-core CPU's that are able to process multiple "threads" of instructions at the same time.
 Many programming languages allow you to take advantage of this and run certain parts of code on additional processors.